Updated April, 2024

 What to Bring

-Cash: Bring enough cash to pay the park entrance, boat tour cost, etc. if needed.
+Payment: Bring a card and/or enough cash to pay the park entrance, boat tour cost, etc. if needed.

 Ticket: Tickets for activities if you purchased them online in advance.